 Making a city “smart” requires

-- Data Driven Urban Planning – Efficient parking facility from booking to parking analytics and smart metering.
+Efficient parking facilities, from booking to parking analytics and smart metering.

 From Shell to Total to Saudi Aramco, major Oil and gas companies are investing heavily to improve operations and maintenance.
 Their investments are in IoT technologies like Machine to Machine (M2M) Communication, wireless sensors to analytics software, among others.
 This widens the scope for IoT use cases.